danidiaz/by-other-names/README.md

 There are limitations on sum types though:

-- Each branch can have zero or one fields, and the field can't have a selector.
+- Fields in branches of sum types can't have selectors.
+When there is more than one field in a branch, they are parsed as a JSON Array.

-- Only the "object with a single key consisting in the branch tag" style of serialization is supported.
+- For sum types, only the "object with a single key consisting in the branch tag" style of serialization is supported.

 ## How to use by-other-names:th?